CACI-IMG/ForecasterDocs/user-guide/Home/Home-Solution.md

 ## Managing Projects

-The right hand side of the Solution section of the Home tab ribbon holds basic porject operations, such as creating, copying, or deleting.
+The right hand side of the Solution section of the Home tab ribbon holds basic project operations, such as creating, copying, or deleting.

 ![Project section of the Home ribbon](../Getting-started/imgs/Home_SolutionProjects.png)